ssfsx17/sky-islands/readable.md

 Falling damage is halved.
 You can move to any position you see within 30 feet.
 Cannot be used at the same time as any other movement type.

+## Special Circumstances

+Falling damage is equal to 2 points for each foot beyond your maximum downwards jump distance.
+Falling off the edge of a flying Island is quite a lot of damage.
+Note that various movement types also state that they halve falling damage.
+With multiple such movement types, each one further halves the remaining falling damage, so it can be cut to 1/4th, 1/8th, 1/16th, and so on.

+**Example 1:** A combatant is pushed by 5 feet, and ends up falling 20 feet.
+Their maximum downwards jump is 4 feet.
+So they take 16 \* 2, or 32, points of falling damage.
+This is lethal to Power Level 1 combatants without some way to halve it, and still hurts quite a lot to more powerful combatants.

 ## Status Conditions

-Airyspeedy - Horizontal movement speed increased by 10 feet.
+**Airyspeedy** - Horizontal movement speed increased by 10 feet.
 Add half your Power Level to your Physical Evasion.

-Babbling - Unable to do actions that require speaking, or spending Energy.
+**Babbling** - Unable to do actions that require speaking, or spending Energy.
 Removed whenever you take Dark elemental damage.

-Bleeding - Lose an amount of Health equal to 10% of your Maximum Health per status phase.
+**Bleeding** - Lose an amount of Health equal to 10% of your Maximum Health per status phase.
 Removed whenever you gain Health.

-Blinded - Physical Accuracy and Physical Evasion are halved.
+**Blinded** - Physical Accuracy and Physical Evasion are halved.
 Cannot do anything requiring line-of-sight.
 Removed whenever you take Dark elemental damage.
 Can be removed by spending all action points to wipe your eyes.

-Blood Poisoning - Lose an amount of Health equal to 25% of your Maximum Health per status phase.
+**Blood Poisoning** - Lose an amount of Health equal to 25% of your Maximum Health per status phase.
 Removed whenever you take Moon elemental damage.

-Buried - Physical Evasion and Physical Power are halved.
+**Buried** - Physical Evasion and Physical Power are halved.
 Horizontal movement is halved.
 Removed whenever you take Air elemental damage.
 Can be removed by spending all action points to dig yourself out.

-Burning - Lose an amount of Health equal to 10% of your Maximum Health per status phase.
+**Burning** - Lose an amount of Health equal to 10% of your Maximum Health per status phase.
 Removed whenever you take Water elemental damage.
 Can be removed by spending all action points to stop, drop, and roll.

-Chilled - Physical Armor and Magical Armor are halved.
+**Chilled** - Physical Armor and Magical Armor are halved.
 Cannot jump.
 Removed whenever you take Fire elemental damage.
 Can be removed by spending all action points to jump up and down and warm yourself up.

-Crystalbarrier - All melee attacks aimed at you will cause the attacker to get the Bleeding status.
+**Crystalbarrier** - All melee attacks aimed at you will cause the attacker to get the Bleeding status.
 Add your Level to your Physical Armor.

-Dehydration - Physical Power is zero.
+**Dehydration** - Physical Power is zero.
 Removed whenever you take Water elemental damage.

-Elemental Armor Coating: <Specific> - Requires that you use armor and/or a shield.
+**Elemental Armor Coating: <Specific>** - Requires that you use armor and/or a shield.
 Incoming damage from the specified element is halved.
 The most recent application of this status removes all previous applications.

-Elemental Armor Resin: <Specific> - Requires that you use armor and/or a shield.
+**Elemental Armor Resin: <Specific>** - Requires that you use armor and/or a shield.
 Incoming damage from the specified element is nullified.
-If this occurs, then this status is also removed during the status phase.
+If this occurs, then one stack of this status is also removed during the status phase.
 The most recent application of this status removes all previous applications.

-Elemental Charge Feedback: <Specific> - All element charges of the specified element instead cause you to lose health, then the charges disappear.
+**Elemental Charge Feedback: <Specific>** - All element charges of the specified element instead cause you to lose health, then the charges disappear.
 The amount is 10% of your Maximum Health for each charge.
 This includes all charges you have when the status is first caused, and all charges you gain while having this status.
 The most recent application of this status removes all previous applications.

-Elemental Resistance: <Specific> - Incoming damage from the specified element is halved, after taking armor into account.
+**Elemental Resistance: <Specific>** - Incoming damage from the specified element is halved, after taking armor into account.
 For example, if you have the Elemental Resistance: Fire status, you take 30 physical Fire damage, and you have 20 Physical Armor, then you take 5 damage to your Health.
 The most recent application of this status removes all previous applications.
 Note that Elemental Armor Coating applies before subtracting armor from the damage, while Elemental Resistance applies after, so having both statuses at the same time is a good combination if the enemy is only capable of one type of elemental damage.

-Elemental Sticky Bomb: <Specific> - You take 1 elemental damage of the specific element, per status phase.
+**Elemental Sticky Bomb: <Specific>** - You take 1 elemental damage of the specific element, per status phase.
 Multiple sticky bombs can stack.
 Thankfully they have finite durations.

-Elemental Weakness: <Specific> - Incoming damage from the specified element bypasses your armor.
+**Elemental Weakness: <Specific>** - Incoming damage from the specified element bypasses your armor.
 The most recent application of this status removes all previous applications.

-Elemental Weapon Coating: <Specific> - All of your weapons have their damage type changed to be of the specified element.
+**Elemental Weapon Coating: <Specific>** - All of your weapons have their damage type changed to be of the specified element.
 The most recent application of this status removes all previous applications.

-Elemental Weapon Resin: <Specific> - All of your weapons have their damage type changed to be of the specified element.
+**Elemental Weapon Resin: <Specific>** - All of your weapons have their damage type changed to be of the specified element.
 They also your Power Level to the damage.
-If the damage boost occurs, then this status is removed during the status phase.
+If the damage boost occurs, then one stack of this status is removed during the status phase.
 The most recent application of this status removes all previous applications.
 If you have both Elemental Weapon Coating and Elemental Weapon Resin statuses, then the Resin effect supercedes the Coating effect until the Resin wears off, after which the Coating will take over.

-Entombed - Unable to move.
+**Entombed** - Unable to move.
 Physical Evasion is zero.
 Removed whenever you take Air elemental damage.

-Fireaura - You cause fire damage to all adjacent enemies during the status phase, as if it had been done by the Burning status.
+**Fireaura** - You cause fire damage to all adjacent enemies during the status phase, as if it had been done by the Burning status.
 Add your Power Level to your Magical Armor.

-Fluidmotion - You move through liquids as if it were normal ground.
+**Fluidmotion** - You move through liquids as if it were normal ground.
 Maximum downwards jump distance is increased by 20 feet.
 You can move upwards through liquids, such as waterfalls, without using up any upwards jump.

-Forgetfulness - Lose an amount of Energy equal to 25% of your Maximum Energy per status phase.
+**Forgetfulness** - Lose an amount of Energy equal to 25% of your Maximum Energy per status phase.
 Removed whenever you take Light elemental damage.

-Fragility - Physical Armor is zero.
+**Fragility** - Physical Armor is zero.
 Removed whenever you take magical damage.
 Can be removed by spending all action points to recollect yourself.

-Melting - Lose an amount of Health equal to 10% of your Maximum Health per status phase.
+**Melting** - Lose an amount of Health equal to 10% of your Maximum Health per status phase.
 Physical Armor and Magical Armor are halved.
 Removed whenever you take Water elemental damage.

-Mindmaze - Magical Accuracy and Magical Evasion are halved.
+**Mindmaze** - Magical Accuracy and Magical Evasion are halved.
 Can be removed by spending all action points to clear your mind.

-Moon Madness - You are only able to do unarmed attacks and techniques.
+**Moon Madness** - You are only able to do unarmed attacks and techniques.
 Removed whenever you take Wood elemental damage.

-Overheat - You take an amount of damage equal to 10% of your Maximum Health for each Action Point you use.
-When you do a Charge action, you furthermore take damage equal to the amount of Energy you gained.
+**Overheat** - You take an amount of damage equal to 10% of your Maximum Health for each Action Point you use.
+When you do a Charge action, you furthermore take damage equal to double the amount of Energy you gained.
 One stack of Overheat is removed during the status phase.

-Preserving Compress - You do not take damage from status conditions.
+**Preserving Compress** - You do not take damage from status conditions.

-Recharging - Regain an amount of Energy equal to 10% of your Maximum Energy per status phase.
+**Recharging** - Regain an amount of Energy equal to 10% of your Maximum Energy per status phase.

+**Resuscitate** - Remove one stack of Resuscitate during the status phase.
+When the final stack of the Resuscitate status is removed, you are revived with 1 Health.

-Shadowconcealed - Add your Level to your Physical Evasion and Magical Evasion.
+**Shadowconcealed** - Add your Level to your Physical Evasion and Magical Evasion.

-Shattered - All Armor is halved.
+**Shattered** - All Armor is halved.
 Multiple stacks of Shattered do not cause additional effects.
 One stack of Shattered is removed during the status phase.

-Shininghead - Add your Level to your Evasion and Armor against all line-of-sight and ranged techniques.
+**Shininghead** - Add your Power Level to your Evasion and Armor against all line-of-sight and ranged techniques.

-Shocked - Magical Power and Magical Armor are halved.
+**Shocked** - Magical Power and Magical Armor are halved.
 Removed whenever you take Earth elemental damage.
 Can be removed by spending all action points to breathe and calm down from the shock.

-Stunned - All Accuracy and Evasion are halved.
+**Stunned** - All Accuracy and Evasion are halved.
 Multiple stacks of Stunned do not cause additional effects.
 One stack of Stunned is removed during the status phase.

-Suffocation - Lose an amount of Health equal to 10% of your Maximum Health per status phase.
+**Suffocation** - Lose an amount of Health equal to 10% of your Maximum Health per status phase.
 Horizontal movement is limited to 5 feet.
 Removed whenever you take Earth elemental damage.

-Thorns - Whenever you do damage, you lose an amount of Health equal to 10% of your Maximum Health.
+**Thorns** - Whenever you do damage, you lose an amount of Health equal to 10% of your Maximum Health.
 One stack of Thorns is removed during the status phase.

-Venom - Lose an amount of Health equal to 5% of your Maximum Health per status phase.
+**Venom** - Lose an amount of Health equal to 5% of your Maximum Health per status phase.
 Lose an amount of Energy equal to 5% of your Maximum Energy per status phase.

 # 8\.
 World Details